 occurred during a period of enrollment for which the student was receiving

-federal student aid (grants, loans, and/or work-study).
+federal student aid, including grants, loans and/or work study.
 If you have a

 conviction(s) for these offenses, call the Federal Student Aid Information